mintypips/cryb/README.md

     "rate": "100", // price per token 0.01 and thus rate = 1 / 0.01 = 100
-    "startTime": "1642254362", // start time of the sale in epoch (secs not ms) "endTime": "1642772762", // // end time of the sale in epoch (secs not ms) "availebleForSale": "100000", // token has 18 decimals, we don't need to include the decimals here; this is 100K "vestingDuration": "864000", // duration of the vesting position in seconds "cliff": "0", // cliff date in unix epoch
+    "startTime": "1642254362", // start time of the sale in epoch (secs not ms) "endTime": "1642772762", // // end time of the sale in epoch (secs not ms) "maxAllocation": "", // max number of tokens each user can purchase "availebleForSale": "100000", // token has 18 decimals, we don't need to include the decimals here; this is 100K "vestingStartDate": "", // the date when vesting starts "vestingDuration": "864000", // duration of the vesting position in seconds "cliff": "0", // cliff date in unix epoch
   },